 There’s never been a better time to be a remote worker.
-According to GlobalWorkPlaceAnalytics, 2.8 percent of the US workforce works from home at least half the time.
-That’s 3.7 million people!
-Over the last decade, the number of work-at-home employees has grown almost 10 times faster than the rest of the working population.
+According to GlobalWorkPlaceAnalytics, 69% of U.S. employees worked remotely at the peak of the pandemic.
+To put that into perspective, 5.7 million employees (4.1% of the U.S. employee workforce) telecommuted half-time or more before the pandemic.
+Over the last decade, the number of work-at-home employees has grown almost 11 times faster than the rest of the working population.

 The internet has made location-independent work a reality for many people — but that’s just the tip of the iceberg.
-Coworking spaces popping up around the country and a focus on better work-life balance means a new generation of workers might never go to a traditional office, and they’d prefer it that way.
+Coworking spaces popping up around the country, giving workers more flexibility.
+An increased focus on work-life balance means a new generation of workers might never go to a traditional office.
+And they’d prefer it that way.

-Remote workers want to live in cities with plenty of coworking spaces and coffee shops, a strong sense of community, and ample opportunity to have fun outside of work.
-Knowing these priorities, we identified seven cities that offer remote workers the infrastructure they need to be productive along with a high quality of life outside of work.
+Remote workers want to live in cities with plenty of coworking spaces and coffee shops, a strong sense of community and ample opportunity to have fun outside work.
+Knowing these priorities, we identified seven cities offering remote workers the infrastructure they need to be productive and maintain a high quality of life outside work.